-Along time, local fishermen have named some of these rock formations.
+Over time, local fishermen have named some of these rock formations.
 The most popular ones are Chaminé (chimney), Catedral (cathedral), and Gruta dos Amores (grotto of love).
-The fishermen on your boat, will be happy to tell you all of them.
+The fishermen on your boat will be happy to tell you all of them.

 On SeaBookings.com, you can find the best online prices and several options:

 - One hour tour – with departure from the Marina of Lagos, this tour is best if you’re travelling on a tight budget or time frame.
 There is no need to change boats, you’ll stay on the same boat from the beginning until the end of the tour.
 This tour is perfect for any age.